LTUC/amman-dotnet-401d2/Curriculum/Class13/Resources/EntityFramework.md

 // Hold off on adding Models.

+#### Demo
+1. Scaffold out an empty MVC Site with a Home controller (like on day 11)
+2. Look at the Schema
+3. Convert the entity of each table to Model classes
+4. Add Navigation properties (talk about the connection of the two)

 ## Entity Framework
 1. What is Entity Framework?
 2. Why do we use it?